GingerNinja23/ipop-documentation/Running-GroupVPN-in-Router-Mode-for-LXC.md

     }
     ```

-    * `ip4`: should be set to the subnet of the local LAN, you can find that information under `ect/config/dhcp`
+    * `ip4`: should be set to the subnet of the local LAN
     * `router_mode`: should be set to true
     * `router_ip`: should be the network that IPOP will handle
     * `router_ip4_mask`: IPv4 network mask